Program Overview

 Capstone Project

 Students will complete a mentored capstone (scholarly article) as the culminating requirement for the program.
 To facilitate this, each student will enroll for the MHS Capstone in the 4th term.
-The capstone is an economic analysis on a topic with health policy implications.
-The capstone project is completed under the guidance of a BSPH faculty member.
-All students are required to submit a written product and give an oral presentation of their capstone work in 4th Term.
+The capstone is an economic analysis of a topic with health policy implications.
+The capstone project is completed under the guidance of a BSPH faculty member and maybe done individually or as a group.
+All students are required to submit a written product and give an oral presentation of their capstone work in the 4th term.

 MHS Program Policies